vishnuv4/pyscope/README.md

 ## Usage

-The tool can be completely controlled by a Powershell terminal in the root repository.
+The tool is intended to be used with a Powershell CLI set to the repository root.

 Each set of channels is stored as a string of 1s and 0s in a json file.
-All signals are saved in the "signals\" directory.
+All signals are saved in the ```signals\``` directory.

 To display the channels for a signal, open a powershell terminal in the repo root, and execute ```.\run <filename>```.
 Do not add the ".json" extension.